IceFireLabs/WASM-IPFS-Serverless/README.md

 3. Make your changes and commit them (`git commit -am 'Add new feature'`).
 4. Push your changes to the branch (`git push origin feature/your-feature`).
 5. Create a new Pull Request.

+## License

+This library is dual-licensed under Apache 2.0 and MIT terms.